tomaspalma/ldts-pacman/docs/README.md

 **The problem in context**

-We wanted to create menus with modular options so that it wouldn't be too dificult to allow the user to cycle through them and then to select them without us needing no have more clustered code in order to do the logic.
-We wanted something more dynamic and more easibly extensible.
+We wanted to create menus with modular options so that it wouldn't be too difficult to allow the user to cycle through them and then to select them without the need to have more clustered code in order to do the logic.
+We wanted something more dynamic and more easily extensible.

 **The pattern**